stroiman/muxify/README.md

 ## Note about the tests

-Right now the tests starts an actual tmux session using the default server.
+Right now most tests starts an actual tmux session using the default server.
 This means that it will use _your_ tmux configuration, _your_ default shell, and _your_ default shell configuration file, e.g. `~/.zshrc`.

 It is the intention that tests integrating with tmux directly should start a new